 The first time I went to Taiwan, I was blown away by the food.
 Granted I had someone take me to the best restaurants, but everywhere I went, I knew I would be craving that dish months later.
 Now that I’m back home, I still frequently think of the fried baby shrimp in chili sauce, the steamed pork buns, the breakfast burgers and so much more.
 So today, in memory of my trip, I have put together a crispy Asian fried chicken with chili sauce.
 Although this is not a copycat of any dish I’ve had in Taiwan, the flavors are reminiscent of their cuisine.

 **Helpful tips and common mistakes

-The great thing about this dish is that even though you have to marinade the chicken, it’s only for 30 minutes, meaning this can all be made in 45 minutes!
+The great thing about this Asian fried chicken with chili sauce is that even though you have to marinate the chicken, it’s only for 30 minutes, meaning this can all be made in 45 minutes!